Hearing and tinnitus problems

 Since being appointed at the Royal Sussex County Hospital in 2000 he has continued a busy clinical and academic practice having been invited to lecture at numerous venues including New York, San Antonio, Hong Kong, Melbourne, Cannes, Naples, Marrakech, Istanbul and other centres throughout Europe and North Africa.
 Currently he is an examiner for the Intercollegiate MRCS board of the royal colleges of surgery of the British Isles; he now also examines for the European Board Examination in Otolaryngology Head & Neck Surgery.
 In Brighton he conducts the undergraduate ENT teaching programme at BSMS and is part of the RCS education dept for overseeing national standards in undergraduate teaching of ENT.

-In Mr McGIlligan’s clinical practice he sees both adult and paediatric patients providing experience and insight derived from a career honed both in the UK and overseas.
+In Mr McGIlligan’s clinical practice he sees both adult and paediatric patients (note paediatric service is not currently available at The Montefiore Hospital) providing experience and insight derived from a career honed both in the UK and overseas.
 Although he sees the full extent of ENT he specialises in sinus surgery - an area in which he regularly collaborates with both Ophthalmology and Neurosurgery colleagues in the treatment of challenging eye problems and brain tumours.